coolbutuseless/eventloop/README.md

 continuously.
 This function is the *‘onIdle’ event callback* and is only available in the `x11()` device on macOS and \*nix.

-The `{eventloop}` package orchestrates a user-supplied functino to act as the onIdle event callback, and in doing so it takes care of all the packing and unpacking of events into a more user-friendly form.
+The `{eventloop}` package orchestrates the events and window information into arguments to the user-supplied ‘onIdle’ function - calling this function over and over while the event loop is running.

 <img src="man/figures/event-handlers.png" />